scipy/scipy/doc/source/dev/api-dev/array_api.rst

   python dev.py test -b numpy -b pytorch -s cluster

-This automatically set ``SCIPY_ARRAY_API`` appropriately.
-And if wanted, to test a different device, a second environment variable only used in the test suite, ``SCIPY_DEVICE``, can be manually set.
+This automatically sets ``SCIPY_ARRAY_API`` appropriately.
+To test a library that has multiple devices with a non-default device, a second environment variable (``SCIPY_DEVICE``, only used in the test suite) can be set.
 Valid values depend on the array library under test, e.g. for PyTorch (currently the only library with multi-device support that is known to work) valid values are ``"cpu", "cuda", "mps"``.
-So to run the test suite with the PyTorch MPS backend, use:
-``SCIPY_DEVICE=mps python dev.py test -b pytorch``.
+So to run the test suite with the PyTorch MPS backend, use: ``SCIPY_DEVICE=mps python dev.py test -b pytorch``.

 Note that there is a GitHub Actions workflow which runs ``pytorch-cpu``.